SovereignCloudStack/standards/Standards/scs-01xx-v1-dns.md

 A CSP MUST disable the `dnsmasq_local_resolv` setting for Neutron DHCP agents.
 Instead, the setting `dnsmasq_dns_server` MUST be set accordingly:

-- A local DNS recursor SHOULD be integrated into the infrastructure and the `dnsmasq_dns_server` setting SHOULD point to the local DNS recursor.
+- One or more local DNS recursors SHOULD be integrated into the infrastructure and the `dnsmasq_dns_server` setting SHOULD point to the local DNS recursor(s) only.
     - Any local DNS recursor referenced by the `dnsmasq_dns_server` setting MUST implement DNSSEC validation.
 - If the cloud infrastructure has any provider networks connected to the internet, then the `dnsmasq_dns_server` entries MUST contain DNS servers (recursors or resolvers) that can resolve public DNS records.
 - If no local DNS recursor is integrated and one or more public DNS server(s) are referenced in `dnsmasq_dns_server`, public DNS servers that do not offer DNSSEC MUST NOT be included.